Icky Thump (song): Icky Trump

 During the campaigning for the 2016 United States presidential election, then Republican candidate Donald Trump used one of the White Stripes' most iconic tracks, "Seven Nation Army" in a campaign video, much to the dismay of Jack White, a staunch Democrat and supporter of Bernie Sanders; White has even performed music as an opening act for Sanders' rallies, as if opening for a concert.
-In response, Jack and Meg White posted on the White Stripes Facebook page together for the first time in five years in a since deleted post to threaten legal action (nothing came of this threat, though they did have a valid basis for a case), as Trump's campaign had done so without the permission of the White Stripes or Third Man Records, in violation of U.S. Copyright Law.
-It also stated that they were 'disgusted by this association, and by the illegal use of their song' and that they had 'nothing whatsoever to do with this video'.
+In response, Jack and Meg White posted on the White Stripes Facebook page together for the first time in five years in a since-deleted post to threaten legal action (nothing came of this threat, though they did have a valid basis for a case), as Trump's campaign had done so without the permission of the White Stripes or Third Man Records, in violation of U.S. Copyright Law.
+It also stated that they were "disgusted by this association, and by the illegal use of their song" and that they had "nothing whatsoever to do with this video".

-In further response, White and White, through the online TMR merchandise store, released a T-shirt referred to by the website as the "Anti Trump Unisex T Shirt", reusing the colors and font from the Make America Great Again campaign's iconic hats, that read "Icky Trump" on the front, wordplay on Donald Trump's last name.
+In further response, the band, through the online TMR merchandise store, released a T-shirt referred to by the website as the "Anti Trump Unisex T Shirt", reusing the colors and font from the Make America Great Again campaign's iconic hats, that read "Icky Trump" on the front, wordplay on Donald Trump's last name.
 The back of the shirts reused the aforementioned immigration verses, starting with "White Americans" and including everything up to and including "...And a prostitute too."
 Interestingly, the first two lines read "White Americans?
 What? / Nothing better to do?" while the original official lyrics (present on the vinyl record's sleeve) read "White Americans, what? / Nothing better to do".
 The shirt was available for sale only during the election campaigning, then went back up in October 2020, when Donald Trump was once again running for U.S. President.
 Again, they were discontinued after the election finished.
-During the 2024 Election, the shirt appeared on the band's store for a third time, but disappeared once more after the election ended.
+During the 2024 election, the shirt appeared on the band's store for a third time, but disappeared once more after the election ended.